gtm044/eval/README.md

 - Operator to retrieve the ground truth data from a key value store. - Done

-- `Synthesize`: Synthesize gt from raw documents
+- `Synthesize`: Synthesize gt from raw documents - Done
-    - Provide document directly as json or ingest from cloud.
+    - Provide document directly as json.
     - Chunk the documents
     - Generate question answer pair for each chunked document
     - If possible, generate a ground truth for the chunks -> induces too much uncertainty.